Kalamazoo Living HIstory Show -Dealer Information Page-

 SET-UP TIME

 Friday evening the building will be locked until 7:00 P.M.
 No Early arrivals please!
-Upon your arrival, come to the front lobby at the west entrance and pick up your table/booth assignment and exhibitor badges.
+Upon your arrival, come to the main lobby at the new building entrance and pick up your table/booth assignment and exhibitor badges.
 The building will be open ONLY TO REGISTERED DEALERS AND THEIR ASSISTANTS for unloading and set-up Friday night from 7:00 to 10:00.
 P.M. and Saturday morning 7:00 to 9:00 A.M.
-Only you and persons in your party with exhibitor badges on will be allowed to enter the building for unloading.
+Only you and persons in your party wearing exhibitor badges will be allowed to enter the building for unloading.
 Dealers MUST have all their boxes and merchandise out of the aisles and walk-ways by 9:00 a.m.
 Saturday.
 We recommend that you bring a cart or dolly for unloading, as none are available at the fairgrounds.

 TEAR DOWN TIME